 And that’s why I thought this is a great day to record this episode.
 But regardless of the event, it doesn’t matter whether it was a seminar you were returning from or it’s a couple of days after your wedding.
 Or maybe, you’ve just moved in to your new home.
 We know what that feeling is like.
 In fact, I bet the first time you felt this feeling, this kind of weird, confusing feeling when you should be happy but for some reason, you’re almost sad and in a funk, is when you’re a kid.
 The day after your birthday or the day after Christmas or Hanukkah, like a big holiday.
 And you spent months and weeks in anticipation of this big event.
 You imagined in your mind how exciting it would be to come down those stairs on Christmas morning and for weeks, you paged through the Sears and Roebucks.
 The Sears catalogue.
 Circling each and every item, including of G.I.
 Joe, with the Kung Fu grip that you just so desperately wanted Santa to bring you.

 And then Christmas morning rolls around, and then, the sun sets.
 And now, it’s December 26th.
 And remember that feeling where you’ve opened up all your gifts and it was amazing, but it’s over now.
-And you have that feeling, like, “Well, what am I going to be excited about now?
+And you have that feeling, like, “Well, what am I going to be excited about now?”
 Or maybe - maybe you’ve been married.
 And you know what it feels like to plan your wedding for a year.
 For some people, two years.
 And all the anticipation of the big day and the beautiful dress and all of your bridesmaids and relatives and how perfect everything would be, right down to the rice that they throw over your heads as you leave the church.

 And then, it’s a day or two after the wedding.
-And you wonder, “Why am I kind of in a funk?
+And you wonder, “Why am I kind of in a funk?”
 Well, the good news is, you’re very normal.
 This is a very normal thing.
 It’s a normal phenomenon.
 But what you need to recognize is that there’s a way to take advantage of this feeling and to get some extra mileage out of the big event.

 Now, by extra mileage, what I mean by that is instead of feeling down about it, a couple of days after the big event, you can follow some of these tips and actually use them to boost your self-esteem, your enthusiasm, your personal motivation and your confidence.